JojoSaka/JojoSaka/README.md

 - 👋 Hi, I’m @JojoSaka
-- 👀 I’m interested in anything data and that is data science and data analysis.
+- 👀 I’m interested in machine learning, AI and front-end development.
-- 🌱 I’m currently learning data science and Front-End web development
+- 🌱 I’m a front-end developer with experience in training machine learning models and building AI applications.
-- 💞️ I’m looking to collaborate on projects which require skills on web development and data science or analysis
+- 💞️ I’m looking to collaborate on projects which require skills in React, React-Native, Javascript, Typescript, Machine Learning and AI.
 - 📫 How to reach me: BY Email: sakajojo8@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am also a football enthusiast.